-36. There is also a wide gap in technological capabilities between developed and developing countries.
-Research and development expenditures in most developing countries remain much smaller, both in absolute terms and relative to gross domestic product than the world average.
-This reflects low business research and development expenditures: 32 to 38 per cent of research and development in developing countries, around half the world average of 68 per cent.
-In 2014, there were 1,098 researchers per million people globally, but only 87.9 per million in sub-Saharan Africa, and 63.4 per million in the least developed countries.
+36. There is a wide gap in technological capabilities between developed and developing countries.
+Research and development expenditures in most developing countries are much smaller - both in absolute terms and in relation to gross domestic product - than the world average.
+This reflects low business research and development expenditures (32 to 38 per cent) in developing countries, equivalent to almost half the world average of 68 per cent.
+In 2014, there were 1,098 researchers per 1 million people globally, but only 87.9 per 1 million in sub-Saharan Africa, and 63.4 per 1 million in least developed countries.
 The proportion of women researchers in engineering and technology in most developing countries is 10 to 40 per cent.
-Women are also a minority among graduates in computer science and are underrepresented among decision-makers in many sectors of science, technology and innovation.
+Women are also a minority among computer science graduates and are underrepresented among decision-makers in many sectors of science, technology and innovation.